17 Signs of a Condescending Person in Relationships & How to Deal

 4. They lack emotional intelligence

-A condescending person can’t understand their feelings or anyone else’s.
-They are sometimes unaware of why they act the way they do or others’ perceptions of their behavior.
+A condescending person often struggles to understand their own feelings or those of others.
+They are sometimes unaware of why they act the way they do or how others perceive their behavior.

 They can’t read the room because they are preoccupied with their thoughts.
 In most cases, they justify their offending others with illogical reasons.